 The Pearl Harbor Memorial is the #1 attraction in the state, allowing visitors to learn about one of the most pivotal moments in both Hawaiian and US history.
 After a period of closure, the USS Arizona Memorial Program is now open and again welcoming visitors to pay homage to the 2,403 people who lost their lives in the 1941 attack.
 Free to all visitors, the USS Arizona Memorial Program includes a short film about the attack on Pearl Harbor and a visit to the sunken USS Arizona.
 Reservations are recommended; however, walk-up tickets are available first come first serve.
 Separate from the national memorial, visitors will also find the Battleship Missouri Memorial, Pacific Fleet Submarine Museum, and the Pearl Harbor Aviation Museum located within the harbor.

 2. Visit The North Shore

-Surfer’s from near and far call Oahu’s North Shore the “seven-mile miracle.”
+Surfers from near and far call Oahu’s North Shore the “seven-mile miracle.”
 The North Shore is home to world-class waves like Pipeline, Sunset Beach, and Waimea Bay.
 In the winter months, these waves come alive and play host to some of the world’s most famous surfing competitions.
 The north shore beaches become far less treacherous in the summer months and open up fantastic snorkeling opportunities.
 Please keep in mind that these spots are for advanced professional surfers only!
 Aside from the area’s surfing splendor, the north shore is known for its laid-back vibe and country feel.
 The colorful Haleiwa Town is a great place to grab a bite to eat, do some window shopping, or even partake in a surf lesson at the nearby Haleiwa Beach Park.
 Waimea Valley is also a draw for visitors to the north shore, boasting cultural activities, botanical gardens, and even a waterfall-fed swimming hole.